the8Kengineer/chessagonrules.github.io/docs/index.md

 # Chessagon Rules

-THis site will be dedicated to documenting the rules of the game CHESSAGON.
+This site will be dedicated to documenting the rules of the game CHESSAGON.